shiftEscape/auto-label-pulls/README.md

-# Auto-Label PR (Pull Request)
+# Auto-Label Pulls

-⚡️🔖 Automates the process of assigning labels to your pull requests based on the target branch.
+⚡️🔖 Automates the process of assigning label to your **`Pull Requests`** based on a `target branch`.
 This action simplifies your project management by automatically categorizing your PRs, enabling you to filter and review them more efficiently.

 ## Features